ivan-guerra/programmador.com/content/posts/linux-usb-serial-device-name-binding.md

 ---

 On a recent project, I was developing an app on Linux that gathered data from a number of USB serial devices.
-One annoyance I came across was that oftentimes when the machine was rebooted, the device names would get all mixed up!
+One annoyance I came across was that when the machine was rebooted, the device names would get all mixed up!
 After some searching, I was able to compile the steps needed to bind a custom `/dev` name to a USB device.

 To be clear, this article walks through assigning USB **serial devices** persistent names.
 If you have a USB **block device** and would like to give it a